Safest Teeth Whiteners

 These complications don’t always occur in untreated strep throat, but they can be prevented by taking proper antibiotics.

 If you have pharyngitis due to a viral infection, your sore throat and other symptoms will probably subside within a week.
-In the meantime, you may be prescribed or recommended medication to help with pain.
+In the meantime, you may be prescribed or recommended medication to help with the pain.

 For cases of non-infectious pharyngitis, treatment varies.
 Your healthcare provider may recommend reducing exposure to certain irritants, such as smoke.